purpleorchid360/KMHinstitute2021/content/bachelors-of-science/radiology-imaging-bachelors.md

 There are ample career opportunities post completion of the Bsc Radiotherapy program such as:

-- **Radiography technologists** in healthcare institutions both government and private sector, super specialty hospitals, Diagnostic and Imaging centers.
+- **Radiography technologists** in healthcare institutions both Government and private sector, Super Specialty hospitals, Diagnostic and Imaging centers.
 Depending on the performance, there could be a rapid ascent to senior positions or specialize as a single imaging technologist such as MRI Technologist, CT Technologist or a PET CT Technologist by qualifying in appropriate certification programs.
 - **Application Specialists** in various Multinational Companies in manufacturing/service sector of radiology/radiography equipments
 - **Medical Coders** in hospitals where this program equips the students with the expertise knowledge in Radiology medical coding
 - **Post Graduate Program**- BSC Radiology course forms the foundation for the students who want to pursue their higher studies in